Loading

 Any 100% affordable project in a wealthy California jurisdiction should now price post-approval litigation into its underwriting.
 The Marinwood Coalition lost — but they cost Eden Housing real money and real time.
 SB 439 is available, but only if you know to invoke it.

-A RealClear analysis would have included an SB 439 budget line.
+The cited RealClear read includes an SB 439 budget line.

 Event Timeline